myacorn/myacorn.github.io/_sources/books.txt

 Fiction
 -------

-* Each Peach Pear Plum
+* Ahlberg - Each Peach Pear Plum
+* Barklem - complete Brambly Hedge
+* Butler - One Snowy Night
-* Snow Friends
+* Butler - Snow Friends
-* Snow Bunny's Christmas Gift
+* Comyn & Sheehan - The Magic Bunny
-* Little Grey Rabbit's Noisy Night
+* Corrie - Little Grey Rabbit’s Noisy Night
+* Grahame - The Wind in the Willows
+* Harry - Snow Bunny’s Christmas Gift
-* When I am Big
+* Johnson & Irving - When I am Big
+* Meredith - Where shall we play today?
+* Meredith - Who shall we be today?
-* Winnie the Pooh - Complete
+* Milne - Winnie the Pooh - Complete
-* The Wind in the Willows
-* The Tale of Peter Rabbit
+* Potter - The Tale of Peter Rabbit
+* Potter - The Complete Tales
+* Watt & Wells - That’s Not My Squirrel
 * The Enormous Turnip
-* The Magic Bunny
-* That's Not My Squirrel
-* Brambly Hedge
-* Where shall we play today?
-* Who shall we be today?
-* Beatrix Potter - The Complete Tales

 Poems and nursery rhymes
 ------------------------